zihuv/mindlog/QWEN.md

 - WebDAV Client: Cloud sync functionality
 - Shared Preferences: Local app preferences
 - Logger: Application logging
+- Archive: Archive handling for import/export

 ## Project Status

 The application uses a feature-based modular architecture with clean separation of concerns:
 - Uses GetX for state management throughout the application
 - Created NoteController and NotebookController for managing related states
-- Organized code in feature-based modules (notes, notebooks, settings)
+- Organized code in a layered architecture (presentation, business, data)
 - Implemented proper error handling and loading states
 - Updated main.dart to use GetMaterialApp with dependency bindings
 - Uses Drift for type-safe database access